dskyberg/gnap/README.md

 leverages Redis to manage appropriate (de)serialization for the cache.

 ### [as](./as)
 The GNAP Authorization Server.
-This service is built with Warp.
+This service is built with Actix.
 The handlers understand the data models as defined in the [model](./model) lib.

 ## Starting Mongo and Redis